kovidgoyal/calibre/manual/edit.rst

 uses subsequence matching.
 This means that you can type just two or three letters from anywhere in the filename to complete the filename.
-For example, say you want the filename ``../images/arrow1.png``, you can simply type ``ia1`` and press Tab to complete the filename.
+For example, say you want the filename ``../images/arrow1.png``, you can simply type ``ia1`` and press :kbd:`Tab` to complete the filename.
 When searching for matches, the completion system prioritizes letters that are at the start of a word, or immediately after a path separator.
 Once you get used to this system, you will find it saves you a lot of time and effort.